 Unpacking the Japanese model

-Unlike most schools in the world, which begin their academic year in September or October, the Japanese academic year starts on April 1st.
+Unlike schools in the UK, which begin their academic year in September, the Japanese academic year starts on April 1st.
 As well as core subjects like maths, language the sciences and physical education, traditional Japanese calligraphy (shodō) and poetry (haiku) are taught on the curriculum — highlighting a strong sense of connection to cultural and artistic heritage.

 Japanese school rules